semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 After Assistant performs these functions, you can see your results on the **Findings** page using the **Recommendation** or **Component** filters.
 When viewing your findings, you can see false positive and true positive recommendations when viewing the finding details pages if you choose **No Grouping** instead of **Group by Rule**.

-The amount of time required to analyze your findings varies, but Semgrep AppSec Platform displays a notification that provides an estimated wait time.
+The amount of time required to analyze your findings varies, but the UI displays a notification that provides an estimated wait time.

 :::info
 There is a cap of 250 Assistant runs per month using the **Analyze** button.
 Assistant runs against pull requests and merge requests do not count against this limit.